What is IPC Curriculum?

 WANT MORE SCHOOL GUIDES TO HONG KONG:

 Founded in 1984, this school has an international student count of 200 children from different regions in the world.
-The curriculum includes International Early Years Curriculum (IEYC) which heads into the International Primary Curriculum (IPC).
-This Christian school is owned by Generations Christian Education not-for-profit organization, which also leads other Hong Kong early education centers and schools.
+The curriculum includes the International Early Years Curriculum (IEYC), which leads into the International Primary Curriculum (IPC).
+This Christian school is owned by Generations Christian Education, a not-for-profit organization, which also leads other Hong Kong early education centers and schools.
 The school has a strong biblical influence in the classes and a beautiful green campus for children to spend time outside as they play and learn.

 Norwegian International School, 170 Kam Shan Rd., Kam Shan Village, Tai Po, Hong Kong, +852 2658 0341, office@nis.edu.hk, www.nis.edu.hk

 The Invictus International School is located in the New Territories region of Hong Kong.
-They have both English and Mandarin immersion programs available for kids from 3-11 years old.
-This school is known to be more accessible than other international primary schools in Hong Kong, with the tuition fee sometimes half of what you may pay at another school.
-The school prides itself on its great teachers, sharing that it offers “holistic education delivered by our skilled educators.”
+They have both English and Mandarin immersion programs available for kids from 3 to 11 years old.
 To check it out, you can easily book a tour of the campus online.

 Invictus International School, G27 Monterey Place, 23 Tong Chun St, Tseung Kwan O, New Territories, Hong Kong, +852- 643 1868, info@invictus.edu.hk, www.invictus.edu.hk/tko